cassproject/ldb/README.md

 The creation of server-side applications that want to expose their underlying data layer as linked data to prevent vendor lock in or interoperability issues.

-The creation of common data registries
+The creation of common data registries.